MarkPearl/Blog_BookReviews/_posts/2011-03-11-The-Pragmatic-Programmer.md

 ---
 layout: post
-title: "The Pragmatic Programmer by Hunt & Thomas, Addison-Wesley"
+title: "The Pragmatic Programmer by Hunt and Thomas, Addison-Wesley"
 description: "The Pragmatic Programmer - From Journeyman to Master"
 category: Programming
 tags: [Read, Buy]